thibautdavoult/thibautdavoult.github.io/README.md

 This is my website.
 I use it to tinker with HTML/CSS, as well as Javascript.
 I learn the basics of git in the process.

-No custom domain name set up yet, so you can see it at: http://thibautdavoult.github.io/
+I'm just setting up the domain name so there might be issues accessing the site (also I used this as an excuse to make a commit)